sourcefrog/conserve/doc/design.md

 - Since the terminal UI is a log target, it must be constructed just once near program startup, and therefore it cannot be on during in-process tests.

-Rather than directly constructing progress bars, core library code should send messages to observer objects, passed in by the application.
-These can then be configured to either draw progress bars to the terminal, or do nothing, or do something else.

 Progess bars are drawn only for the small number of main loops that are expected to take a long time, and don't implicitly pop up due to IO.